zabih036/Digit-To-Pashto-Word/README.md

 # digitToPashtoWord

 `digitToPashtoWord` is a JavaScript function that converts numbers into their equivalent Pashto words.
-It supports a wide range of numbers, including positive, negative, and large values up to billions.
+It supports a wide range of numbers, including positive and large values up to billions.
 The function is ideal for educational tools, financial applications, and Pashto-language user interfaces.

 ## Features